stufield/stufield/README.md

 -------------------

 ### Professional Summary
-With 14+ years in the Life Sciences proteomics (high dimensional) space, I have created a comprehensive machine learning analysis ecosystem based in `R` that enables both biomarker discovery and model development.
+With 12+ years in the Life Sciences proteomics (high dimensional) space, I have created a comprehensive R-based machine learning analysis ecosystem that standardizes and enables biomarker discovery and model development.
+I am strong proponent reproducible research and bioinformatics pipelines.
 Strong leadership and mentoring skills have lead to 40+ production level, predictive models resulting in significant revenue generation.
+My proficiency in data visualization and manipulation, coupled with a rigorous analytics approach, has been instrumental in driving biomarker discovery and model development within the life sciences proteomics domain.

 ### Skills